ian-pvd/gothamish/README.md

 4. Create a "Staff" page at `/staff`.
     - Staff page will display users grouped by role: Editor, Author & Contributor.
 Admin accounts have been deliberately excluded from displaying on the front end.
     - Only user accounts with first & last names set will display.
 This is to prevent internal / utility accounts from displaying.
+    - To display a special job title for a user (ie: Editor-in-Chief, Co-Founder), you can add it to the "Gothamish Staff Title" field.

 **Logotype:**

 To display a custom logotype using the blog name (ie: **Gotham**ish), set your blog name to a single word that ends in '-ish'.
 For example: **Detroit**ish, **Seattle**ish, or **Oakland**ish.

 ## Style & Layout Options